Arthur-Milchior/anki-template-card-type/generators/README.md

 Print child, except on the question side when some field in the container fields is asked.

+### ShowIfAskedOrAnswer
+Show something on answer side, or if this thing is asked.
+For example, this can be used for proof of theorem.
+Those proofs should not be shown in question, as it would give too much hints.

 ## Syntax
 In this section, we present more complex generators.
 They represents things the author of this add-on often want to do.